 - Use store/recall printing mode: optimizes printing performance.
 With store/recall mode activated, Designer does not need to resend the complete label data for each printout.
 Instead, default labels (templates) are stored in the printer memory and the Designer only sends recall commands to complete the label content during the printing process.
-For more information, read section Use Store/Recall Mode. - Store variant: printer memory location to store the label templates.
+For more information, read Store/Recall Printing Mode. - Store variant: printer memory location to store the label templates.
+Printer memory location: printer memory location to store the label templates.

-NOTE: To make sure the stored label samples are not lost after power cycling the printer, store them at non-volatile locations.
+To make sure the stored label samples are not lost after power cycling the printer, store them at non-volatile locations.
 Read more about non-volatile memory here.